 Material used for taping joints and making repairs on wallboard.
 A small amount of mixing of this product on your part will generally make the material smoother and easier to work with.

-Appropriate clothing to wear when making repairs and building projects: eye and ear protection, gloves, long-sleeved shirt, long pants, work shoes with good traction soles.
+Appropriate clothing to wear when making repairs and building projects: eye and ear protection, gloves, long-sleeved shirt, long pants, and work shoes with good traction soles.
 Always wear appropriate protective clothing that is not loose or floppy when operating power cutting and sanding tools, working on a roof, working with acids or working with materials that will permanently stain.

 Product used for small wood repairs that dries quickly and cleans up easily also known as wood putty or wood patch.